10 Best Saucony Running Shoes Reviewed and Compared

 Although not all running shoes are designed to be fast drying or moisture-wicking, all lot of them do offer features that allow them to dry quickly.
 Those that offer moisture-wicking features will wick away moisture to ensure that your feet stay cool and dry no matter how much you sweat.

 The weight of a running shoe can vary by its intended function.
-For example, trail running shoes often weight a bit more than road running shoes.
+For example, trail running shoes often weigh a bit more than road running shoes.
 We have determined if the weight of the shoe fits the intended activity the shoe is to be used for.
 We’ll let you know if reviewers thought it was too heavy, too light, or just right.

 Keep in mind that the running shoes come in a variety of different weight options to choose from.
 Some of the Saucony shoes we chose are really lightweight while some other models are on the heavier side.
 It is important to note, however, that even the heavier options will not weigh you down and are still lighter than many other "heavy" shoes.